-In large batch systems backups can be challenging, especially if the system is running concurrent with on-line on a 24-7 basis.
+In large batch systems, backups can be challenging, especially if the system is running concurrent with on-line on a 24-7 basis.
 Database backups are typically well taken care of in the on-line design, but file backups should be considered to be just as important.
-If the system depends on flat files, file backup procedures should not only be in place and documented, but regularly tested as well.
+If the system depends on flat files, file backup procedures should not only be in place and documented but be regularly tested as well.

-Conversion Applications: For each type of file supplied by or generated to an external system, a conversion application will need to be created to convert the transaction records supplied into a standard format required for processing.
+Conversion Applications: For each type of file supplied by or generated to an external system, a conversion application must be created to convert the transaction records supplied into a standard format required for processing.
 This type of batch application can partly or entirely consist of translation utility modules (see Basic Batch Services).

 Validation Applications: Validation applications ensure that all input/output records are correct and consistent.
-Validation is typically based on file headers and trailers, checksums and validation algorithms as well as record level cross-checks.
+Validation is typically based on file headers and trailers, checksums and validation algorithms, and record level cross-checks.

 Extract Applications: An application that reads a set of records from a database or input file, selects records based on predefined rules, and writes the records to an output file.

 Processing and Updating Applications: An application that performs processing on input transactions from an extract or a validation application.
-The processing will usually involve reading a database to obtain data required for processing, potentially updating the database and creating records for output processing.
+The processing usually involves reading a database to obtain data required for processing, potentially updating the database and creating records for output processing.

-Output/Format Applications: Applications reading an input file, restructures data from this record according to a standard format, and produces an output file for printing or transmission to another program or system.
+Output/Format Applications: Applications that read an input file, restructure data from this record according to a standard format, and produce an output file for printing or transmission to another program or system.